Calendar of Upcoming Events

 Below are events postponed during the pandemic to be rescheduled:

 Memoirs of the Holocaust: George Mueller's Time in WWII -- postponed

 Please join us to hear long-time Glen Ellyn resident George Mueller speak as he shares his experiences with us from World War II.
 George Mueller is the survivor of three Nazi concentration camps during World War II including Bergen Belsen.
 Learn about his experiences and how he came to terms with the shattering effect the Holocaust had on his life.
 He emerged from tragedy to embody a profound story of hope.
 Mr. Mueller is the 2019 winner of the Glen Ellyn Chamber of Commerce Paul Herwaldt Senior Citizen of the Year Award.
 Refreshments.
 Free.
 Reservations not required -- please join us.

 Just a note: Have many of the events on this list happened already?
 Your browser may be bringing up a cached version of the web page.
 You can refresh the page, or bring up an incognito window with your browser and try again.
 We try to update this page weekly to keep events current.
 Not sure?
 Just call us at 630-469-1867.
 Thanks!

 Note: All events occur at the History Center at 800 N. Main St. Glen Ellyn, IL 60137 unless otherwise noted.
-Free parking is available at the building and on surrounding lots and streets.
+Free parking is available at the History Center, behind Stacy's Tavern Museum, and on surrounding lots and streets.
 The History Center is wheelchair accessible and has wheelchair accessible restrooms.

 Glen Ellyn Historical Society © 2013